S.Korea temporarily suspends $7.3 bln fighter jet bidding - media

 South Korea's Defense Acquisition Program Administration (DAPA) has received 55 separate price bids since the opening of tenders, Yonhap reported, citing DAPA officials.

-Lockheed Martin Corp's (LMT.N) F-35A, Boeing Co's (BA.N) F-15SE and EADS's EAD.PA Eurofighter Typhoon are in competition to win the fighter deal.
+Lockheed Martin Corp's F-35A, Boeing Co's F-15SE and EADS's Eurofighter Typhoon are in competition to win the fighter deal.

 "There is a need to carefully check the bids placed so far before making a decision to move forward," said a DAPA official who declined to be identified, according to Yonhap.